The Fourth Catalog of Active Galactic Nuclei Detected by the Fermi Large Area Telescope: Properties of the 4LAC Clean Sample Sources

-Table \ref{tab:GeVTeV} shows the list of 78 AGNs detected by ground-based Cherenkov telescopes, as listed in TeVCat\footnote{\url{http://tevcat.uchicago.edu/}}, present in 4LAC, along with their optical and SED-based classes, redshifts and 4LAC photon index.
-The 3LAC catalog included 55 of the 56 VHE AGNs with dections published or announced at that time.
+Table \ref{tab:GeVTeV} shows the list of 78 AGNs detected by ground-based Cherenkov telescopes, as listed in TeVCat\footnote{\url{http://tevcat.uchicago.edu/}, as of March 2019}.
+All are present in 4LAC, and the table shows their optical and SED-based classes, redshifts and 4LAC photon indices.
+The 3LAC catalog included 55 of the 56 VHE AGNs with detections published or announced at that time.
 Only HESS J1943+213 was missing.
-At the time of this writing, all of the 78 TeVCat AGNs have now 4LAC counterparts.
-The overall mean and width 4LAC photon index for VHE AGNs is 1.91$\pm$0.20.
-For the most numerous subclass, that of the BL~Lac HSPs, one finds 1.81$\pm$0.08, i.e., reflecting a very hard spectrum.
+The overall mean of the 4LAC photon indices for these VHE AGNs is 1.91$\pm$0.20.
+For the most numerous subclass, the HSP BL~Lacs, we find the mean index to be 1.81$\pm$0.08, i.e., a very hard gamma-ray spectrum.
+Of the 78, 56 4LAC AGNs are variable at a significance greater than 99\%.